 Lastly, it is important to note that Teamhood supports various Agile applications.
 While it was inspired by a Kanban board, it can be easily modified to fit Scrum, Scrumban and other frameworks.
 The flexibility and multiple layers of the task board configuration in Teamhood allows for a great experience no matter your practice of choice.

 As we investigate how both tools can be used, there are clear differences in the management approach and where each of them will work best.

 Micorosoft Planner is often used by companies, already subscribed for Office 365 business plans.
 Planner then is a good enough tool for very light work management, sharing tasks within a small team.
-Some companies even used Planner to digitize their physical Kanban boards, when COVID-19 crisis forced leaving offices for remote work.
+Some companies even used Planner to create online Kanban boards, when COVID-19 crisis forced leaving offices for remote work.
 However, they soon met limitations described in this article.

 Whilst Teamhood is a fully featured work management solution that will allow you to track the whole work process and improve your operations for better results.